 4. You need a business degree to be good at business and understand your finances.

 This is so far from the truth, it hurts.
 Sure, it all education helps but, at the same time, everything is learnable.
 My secret weapon is learning from those who’ve done it before me then putting my own spin on things.
 None of us know everything, so it’s important to invest time and money into education for the parts of business that are the most difficult for you.
 You don’t need to be an expert to be the kind of business owner you need to be.
 You just need the right information, skills, resources, and tools for your business.
-And that’s one of the reasons why I created Be Your Own CFO.
-If finances are the subject that you struggle with, Be Your Own CFO is the resource that you’ve been dreaming of.
+And that’s one of the reasons why I created Know Your Worth®.
+If finances are the subject that you struggle with, Know Your Worth® is the resource that you’ve been dreaming of.

 5. My business isn’t big enough to worry about setting up a bookkeeping system.